nvim-focus/focus.nvim/README.md

 ## Auto Splitting Directionally

-Instead of worrying about multiple commands and shortcuts, simply think about splits as to which direction you would like to go
+Instead of worrying about multiple commands and shortcuts, *simply think about splits as to which direction you would like to go*.

 Calling a focus split command i.e :FocusSplitRight will do one of two things, **it will attempt to move across to the window** in the specified direction.
 Otherwise, **if no window exists in the specified direction** relative to the current window **then it will instead create a new blank buffer window** in the direction specified,